SeanAlexanderHarris/MPs-They-whelm-me/README.md

 * Reduce
 * hofs incl. map, filter, forEach

 Tests have been drafted though they are by no means exhaustive.
-Feel free to add and tweak as you see fit.
+Feel free to add and tweak tests as you see fit.

-To state the rather obvious, functions have been named for my amusement rather and to conform to more sensible naming conventions.
+To state the rather obvious, functions have been named for my amusement rather than to conform to more sensible naming conventions.
 Sorrynotsorry.
-I recommend using better naming conventions in your code as you work through them.
+I recommend using better naming conventions in your code as you work through them to get into good habits.

 Irony points are available for humour (in good taste please) and are redeemable for political capital and jars of Corbo's allotment jam in fields of wheat in the Maidenhead constituency.